'Mule' deck tractors in 1/72 scale

 There may be yet another type of APU attachment, or maybe it was a fire-fighting unit, considering it was painted red, plus what look like rolled-up fire-fighting hoses.
 So far only one picture has surfaced, on the USS Coral Sea tribute site (find courtesy of Jari).

-A rare photo of the Mule in the fire-fighting role, probably filmed on board the Kitty Hawk (CV-63).
-These Mules were clearly also used for towing duties.
+A rare photo of a fire-fighting Mule in the role of tow tug, probably filmed on board the Kitty Hawk (CV-63).
+The spherical tank can be seen here.

 Snapshot from video Task Force 77 (1970)

-A rather vague shot from the superstructure, also probably filmed on board the Kitty Hawk (CV-63).
+A rather vague shot from the island, also probably filmed on board the Kitty Hawk (CV-63).
 It is standing by next to an Oshkosh MB-5 fire truck.
+If you look closely, the two tanks can be distinguished.
+They are slightly offset from each other.

 Snapshot from video Task Force 77 (1970)